-What Actually Decides Yan vs. Merab?
+What actually decides Yan vs. Merab?

 A structural breakdown of how control differential compresses or restores Petr Yan's offense against Merab Dvalishvili.
+Scroll to the bottom for an interactive simulator.

 What decides a fight between Petr Yan and Merab Dvalishvili?
 Is it damage, volume, or something more structural like high-pace control pressure?

-Across their two meetings, viewers saw two variations of the same fight.
-In the first fight, Merab's relentless wrestling compressed Yan's offensive ability, leading Merab to a decision victory.
-Yan's defensive adjustment in the second fight disrupted that pressure, allowing his striking to return and reversing the outcome.
+Across their two meetings, fans saw two variations of the same fight.
+The first fight was defined by Merab's relentless wrestling pressure, which compressed Yan's offensive output and led to a decision victory.
+In the second fight, Yan's defensive adjustment broke that pressure and restoried his striking ability, ultimately flipping the outcome.

 Across both bouts, the pattern is consistent: as the net control differential expands, Yan's offense contracts, and as the net control differential contracts, Yan's offense expands.